 String Ensemble is a non-auditioned string (winds and percussion will be allowed when appropriate) ensemble open to all members of the college community.
 The course includes the study and performance of significant string literature.
 May be repeated for credit.

 PHIL 291 Dialogue and Civil Discourse (1)

 Physical education classes and participation in intercollegiate athletics carry one-half semester hour of elective credit.
 One semester hour of credit may be applied to graduation.
-The following courses are available each semester:
+The following courses are available during fall semester 2023: